Proton Mail vs Tuta (2026): Privacy, Pricing, Features Compared

 ProtonMail🇨🇭CH· From €4/mo

 The ecosystem tips it.
-Proton Mail alone is a strong email provider, but with Drive, VPN, Pass, and Calendar included in the bundle, it replaces 4-5 separate services.
-At €120/year for everything, that's hard to beat.
-Tuta is excellent if email is all you need — and its post-quantum encryption is genuinely ahead.
+Proton Mail alone is a strong provider, but with Drive, VPN, Pass and Calendar in one €120/year bundle it replaces four or five separate services.
+Tuta is the better buy if email is all you need, and its post-quantum encryption is genuinely ahead.

 Try it →